 Spare, uncertain, and incomplete data are defining features for Big Data applications.
 Being sparse, the number of data points is too few for drawing reliable conclusions.
-This is normally a complication of the data dimensionality issues, where data in a high dimensional space (such as more than 1000 dimensions) does not show clear trends or distributions.
-For most machine learning and data mining algorithms, high dimensional spare data significantly deteriorate the difficulty and the reliability of the models derived from the data.
-Common approaches are to employ dimension reduction or feature selection (Wu et al. 2012) to reduce the data dimensions or to carefully include additional samples to decrease the data scarcity, such as generic unsupervised learning methods in data mining.
+This is normally a complication of the data dimensionality issues, where data in a high-dimensional space (such as more than 1,000 dimensions) do not show clear trends or distributions.
+For most machine learning and data mining algorithms, high-dimensional spare data significantly deteriorate the reliability of the models derived from the data.
+Common approaches are to employ dimension reduction or feature selection [48] to reduce the data dimensions or to carefully include additional samples to alleviate the data scarcity, such as generic unsupervised learning methods in data mining.

 Uncertain data are a special type of data reality where each data field is no longer deterministic but is subject to some random/error distributions.
 This is mainly linked to domain specific applications with inaccurate data readings and collections.
-For example, data produced from GPS equipment is inherently uncertain, mainly because the technology barrier of the device limits the precision of the data to certain levels (such as 1 meter).
+For example, data produced from GPS equipment are inherently uncertain, mainly because the technology barrier of the device limits the precision of the data to certain levels (such as 1 meter).
 As a result, each recording location is represented by a mean value plus a variance to indicate expected errors.
-For data privacy related applications (Mitchell 2009), users may intentionally inject randomness/errors into the data in order to remain anonymous.
+For data privacyrelated applications [36], users may intentionally inject randomness/errors into the data to remain anonymous.
 This is similar to the situation that an individual may not feel comfortable to let you know his/her exact income, but will be fine to provide a rough range like [120k, 160k].
-For uncertain data, the major challenge is that each data item is represented as some sample distributions but not as a single value, so most existing data mining algorithms cannot be directly applied.
+For uncertain data, the major challenge is that each data item is represented as sample distributions but not as a single value, so most existing data mining algorithms cannot be directly applied.
 Common solutions are to take the data distributions into consideration to estimate model parameters.
-For example, error aware data mining (Wu and Zhu 2008) utilizes the mean and the variance values with respect to each single data item to build a Naïve Bayes model for classification.
+For example, error aware data mining [49] utilizes the mean and the variance values with respect to each single data item to build a Naïve Bayes model for classification.
 Similar approaches have also been applied for decision trees or database queries.
-Incomplete data refers to the missing of data field values for some samples.
+Incomplete data refer to the missing of data field values for some samples.
 The missing values can be caused by different realities, such as the malfunction of a sensor node, or some systematic policies to intentionally skip some values (e.g., dropping some sensor node readings to save power for transmission).
-While most modern data mining algorithms have inbuilt solutions to handle missing values (such as ignoring data fields with missing values), data imputation is an established research field which seeks to impute missing values in order to produce improved models (compared to the ones built from the original data).
-Many imputation methods (Efron 1994) exist for this purpose, and the major approaches are to fill most frequently observed values or to build learning models to predict possible values for each data field, based on the observed values of a given instance.
+While most modern data mining algorithms have in-built solutions to handle missing values (such as ignoring data fields with missing values), data imputation is an established research field that seeks to impute missing values to produce improved models (compared to the ones built from the original data).
+Many imputation methods [20] exist for this purpose, and the major approaches are to fill most frequently observed values or to build learning models to predict possible values for each data field, based on the observed values of a given instance.